-- Outdoor watering is limited to 3 days per week, between the hours of 7 p.m. and 7 a.m., per the schedule below.
+- Outdoor watering is prohibited between the hours of 7 a.m. and 7 p.m.

-- Outdoor watering is limited to 15 minutes per station per day.
+- Watering is limited to no more than 15 minutes per station per day.

 - No water runoff during outdoor watering.

-- No outdoor watering during and within 48 hours following measureable rainfall.
+- No watering during and within 48 hours of measurable rainfall.

 - Washing of vehicles is prohibited, except with the use of an automatic shut-off nozzle or at a commercial car wash.

-- No filling or refilling of pools or spas, except to prevent or repair structural damage or for public health.
+- Swimming pools shall not be emptied and refilled except to prevent or repair structural damage or to comply with public health regulations.

-- Hotels and motels must provide option to not have towels or linens laundered daily.
+- Hotels/Motels must provide the option to not have towels and linens laundered daily.

 - What are the City's water restrictions, and how do they apply to me?